 Jailbreak (CarBridge): Only for hobbyists.
 Jailbreaking exposes your iPhone to security risks, is easily broken by Apple updates, and offers no support for modern iPhones (14–17).
 Not recommended for most drivers.

-Watch Responsibly: The Road Demands Your Focus
+Watch Responsibly Because The Road Demands Your Focus

 In most countries, playing video in the driver’s line of sight while driving is a serious criminal offense.
 AI-powered roadside cameras can detect glowing screens from hundreds of yards away, and laws like the California No-Touch Law impose heavy fines for even brief interactions at stoplights.